 Dennis G. Corrick practices in the areas of commercial real estate, zoning and land use, and general business law.
 He has experience in every element of real estate purchase, ownership, governance and sale.
 In addition, he assists clients in land use and zoning matters, permitting and licensing, and in agreements governing the use of property such as covenants and restrictions, commercial and agricultural leases, easements and licenses.
 Mr. Corrick has extensive experience working with issues unique to agricultural businesses and properties.
 These include conservation easements, grazing leases and matters related to water use and environmental permitting, as well as financing, sale and purchase of farms and ranch properties.
 He is a member of Dean Mead’s Agribusiness Industry team, and works with other firm attorneys in litigation matters involving title disputes, and probate and trust matters where real property is involved.

-Michael D. Minton is the Managing Shareholder of the firm’s Fort Pierce office.
-Also, he Chairs the firm’s Agribusiness Industry Team and Solar Energy Team.
+Michael D. Minton is the Chair of the firm’s Agribusiness Industry Team and Solar Energy Team.
 He represents family businesses with an emphasis on generationally-owned agricultural businesses.
 He assists with their organizational structure, federal income, estate and gift tax planning and business succession planning.
-He offers his clients extensive experience focusing on tax issues related to agri-business, as well as water resource issues and new innovative uses of land for value added propositions.
-Mr. Minton’s clients receive the benefit of his 35 years of experience in Florida agri-business and interaction with agencies that regulate the utilization and optimization of their assets and business opportunities.
-He serves on the Board of Governors for the Florida Chamber of Commerce.
-He is the Chair-Elect of The Florida Bar Tax Section, a past Vice-Chair of the Governing Board of South Florida Water Management District, and the former Chairman of the Harbor Branch Oceanographic Institute Foundation, Inc.
+He offers his clients extensive experience focusing on tax issues related to agri-business, as well as water resource issues and new innovative uses of land for value-added propositions.
+Mr. Minton’s clients receive the benefit of his 35 years of experience in Florida agribusiness and interaction with agencies that regulate the utilization and optimization of their assets and business opportunities.

 From the South: